When Gods Strike: Cautionary Tales and Instant Death in the Ancient Near East

 In the Hebrew Bible, Uzzah’s story (2 Samuel 6:6–7) is striking: he reaches out to steady the Ark of the Covenant and is immediately struck dead.
 This is far from an anomaly.

 Egypt: Tombs and temples were full of curses threatening death for those who touched sacred objects or entered holy spaces unclean.
-The Opening of the Mouth ritual required priests to be ritually pure before touching divine statues; any misstep could be fatal.
+The Opening of the Mouth ritual and other priestly rites required strict purity and authorized personnel; transgression was described in explicitly fatal terms, and lion-faced deities like Sekhmet figure in traditions where the goddess’s fury brings slaughter.

 Across cultures, sacred objects were more than symbols—they were imbued with divine presence, and contact without proper authority or purity could be deadly.